fiorix/freegeoip/README.md

 - Go compiler - for ``freegeoip.go``
 - libsqlite3-dev, gcc or llvm - for dependency ``go-sqlite3``
 - Python - for the ``updatedb`` script
-- Redis - for API usage quotas
+- Redis - (optional) for API usage quotas
 - The IP database

 The following instructions are for Debian and Ubuntu servers.